Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Results

-If we compare the LOW\_SPIN ($\sigma_a=0.01$) and the HIGH\_SPIN model ($\sigma_a=0.4$), we see that high mass BHs are more and more suppressed if the spin distribution moves to higher values, because relativistic kicks get stronger.
-In contrast, we find only a mild difference between the SHORT\_DELAY and the LONG\_DELAY model, in which we change the minimum delay time $t_{\rm min}$.
+If we compare the LOW\_SPIN ($\sigma_a=0.01$) and HIGH\_SPIN model ($\sigma_a=0.4$), we see that high-mass BHs are more and more suppressed if the spin distribution moves to higher values, because relativistic kicks get stronger.
+In contrast, we find only a mild difference between the SHORT\_DELAY and LONG\_DELAY model, in which we change the minimum delay time $t_{\rm min}$.

 Finally, the escape velocity has a large impact on hierarchical BH masses, especially for NSCs.
 BHs with mass up to $\sim{}10^6$ M$_\odot$ form if $\sigma_{\rm v}=0.3$ (BROAD\_VESC), two orders of magnitude more than if $\sigma_{\rm v}=0.2$ (fiducial case, A5F05) and three orders of magnitude more than if $\sigma_{\rm v}=0.1$ (NARROW\_VESC).
 This result is consistent with both \cite{antonini2019} and \cite{fragione2020}, who report that the maximum BH mass approaches $10^6$ M$_\odot$ if $v_{\rm esc}\ge{}300$ km s$^{-1}$ are considered.
-This might be a key ingredient to understand the formation of super-massive BHs and the connection between the mass of the central BH and its parent galaxy mass/central velocity dispersion \citep{ferrarese2000,gebhardt2000}.
+This might be a key ingredient to understand the formation of super-massive BHs and the connection between the mass of the central BH and its parent galaxy mass/central velocity dispersion \citep{ferrarese2000,gebhardt2000,graham2009,neumayer2020}.